socketwench/ansible-role-digitalocean-kubeconfig/README.md

-# Ansible Role: digitalocean kubeconfig
+# Ansible Role: digitalocean_kubeconfig

 Gets the kubeconfig for a DigitalOcean Kubernetes cluster.

+When working with DigitalOcean Kubernetes in automation, you need a method to dynamically get the kubeconfig.yaml.
+This file is periodically re-rolled by DigitalOcean as a security measure.
+This role uses the DigitalOcean API to get the kubeconfig dynamically, allowing you to provision to clusters with a fresh set of credientials every time.

 ## Requirements

-* You must have a Digital Ocean API key.
+* You must have a DigitalOcean API key.
-* The Digital Ocean API must be accessible.
+* The DigitalOcean API must be accessible.

 ## Role Variables